National Mental Health Debate for Young People

 Join us for the Royal College of Psychiatrists Wales and TEC Cymru National Mental Health Debate for Young People, where primary schools will argue for and against the motion 'Are young people involved in decision making?’

-This virtual event is being held for schools throughout Wales to enter.
-The event will be broadcast over Zoom on the morning of Friday 15 December 2023.
+This virtual event for secondary schools is being held for schools throughout Wales to enter and will take place on Wednesday 18 December 2024 at 10.00am.

 This event follows on from last year's successful National Mental Health Debate for Young People, on that occasion schools debated the motion 'Can young people prevent climate change?'.